ipetkov/dotfiles/README.md

 * `config`: contents which might represent the `~/.config` directory.
 Basically "literal" configs and definitions which get linked/incorporated through home-manager
 * `docs`: additional documentation files, mostly for myself, but may be useful to others
+* `homeManagerConfigurations`: top-level fully instantiated home-manager configurations.
+Useful for having the CI cache the artifacts and make sure that everything builds.
+Also includes a `module` attribute which allows for importing/overriding the definition as needed.
 * `homeManagerModules`: a collection of "common" home-manager modules which could be used in other dependent flakes.
 They're definitely tailored to my own preferences though, and lack robust options (like how home-manager might lay things out)!